Facebook Pixel

 As inflationary pressures persist and fiat debasement risks mount, Bitcoin’s thesis as “digital gold” gains momentum.
 The correlation with gold strengthens its case as an inflation hedge, while liquidity cycles in global markets dictate volatility.
 In a tightening environment, drawdowns remain possible, but over the long run, Bitcoin’s scarcity model sustains its upward trajectory.

 Positive regulatory developments, such as ETF approvals, contrast with risks of bitcoin regulatory crackdown in the US and EU.
 Clarity fosters adoption, but uncertainty keeps volatility elevated.
-Balanced regulation could amplify ETF inflows, while restrictive policies risk dampening near-term momentum.
+Balanced regulations could amplify ETF inflows, while restrictive policies risk dampening near-term momentum.

 Source: SoSo Value